 One of Betterment’s main pillars is the ability to provide help for those saving toward specific goals.

 Betterment utilizes ETFs which represent about 12 asset classes to match the levels of risk tolerance for your specific goals.
-These ETFs are based off of funds from well-known companies like Vanguard and BlackRock.
+These ETFs are based on funds from well-known companies like Vanguard and BlackRock.

 Betterment also allows for user flexibility with their ‘flexible portfolios’ which let users modify the amount that is allocated to particular ETFs.
 Users can also set up sub-accounts for each goal to easily keep tabs on their goals’ progress.

-Just how each person is unique, each retirement plan can be so as well.
+Just as each person is unique, each retirement plan is as well.

 While it is free to create a retirement plan through Betterment, be aware that funds are charged a management fee as mentioned above.